A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics I: Nelson-Yasue Stochastic Mechanics

+where $\mathbf{u}(\mathbf{q},t)$ is called the ``osmotic velocity'' field (because it has the same dependence on the density as the velocity acquired by a classical Brownian particle in equilibrium with respect to an external force, in the ES theory \cite{Nelson1966,Nelson1967,Nelson1985}).

-As a consequence of (9), (10), and (12), $\mathbf{b}=\mathbf{v}+\mathbf{u}$ and $\mathbf{b}_{*}=\mathbf{v}-\mathbf{u}$, which when inserted back into (5) and (6) returns (11).
-In other words, the forward and backward Fokker-Planck equations, under these constraints, reduce to the same time-reversal invariant continuity equation.
-So (9), (10), and (12) together fix $\rho$ as the common, single-time, `equilibrium' probability density (in analogy with a thermal equilibrium density) for solutions of (1) and (4), even though it is a time-dependent density.
+As a consequence of (9), (10), and (12), we have that $\mathbf{b}=\mathbf{v}+\mathbf{u}$ and $\mathbf{b}_{*}=\mathbf{v}-\mathbf{u}$, which when inserted back into (5) and (6), respectively, reduce both Fokker-Planck equations to the time-reversal invariant continuity equation (11).
+So the combination of (9), (10), and (12) fixes $\rho$ as the common, single-time, `equilibrium' probability density (in analogy with a thermal equilibrium density) for solutions of (1) and (4), even though it is a time-dependent density.